 Iris Dotan is the Director of the Division of Gastroenterology at the Rabin Medical Center, Petah Tikva, Israel, affiliated with the Sackler Faculty of Medicine, Tel Aviv, Israel.
 Prof. Dotan received her medical degree from the Sackler Faculty of Medicine.
 Her postdoctoral fellowship was at the Immunobiology Center, Mount Sinai Medical Center, New York, NY, USA, where she focused on intestinal epithelial cell biology.
 She is a specialist in internal medicine and in gastroenterology and liver diseases.

 Prof. Dotan published more than a 100 papers in peer-reviewed journals.
-She is the President of the Israeli Association of Gastroenterology and Liver Diseases, a member of ECCO, the IOIBD, and the Immunology and IBD section of the AGA.
+She is the past President of the Israeli Association of Gastroenterology and Liver Diseases, a member of ECCO, the deputy chair IOIBD, and the Immunology and IBD section of the AGA.

 Iris Dotan, M.D.